ageorge95/WILLOW-chia-forks-instant-wallet-balance/README.md

 # High level overview
 - The script has 2 main functionalities:
-    - it can generate the first 500 (default) addresses of a mnemonic
+    - it can generate the first x addresses of a mnemonic
     - it can query the full node db and get the balance of all those addresses, thus getting the coin balance of the whole wallet

-- !!!
-WARNING !!!
-   - Because the tool needs your mnemonic to generate all the addresses, be REALLY CAREFUL not to accidentally share the mnemonic
-   - The backend is posted here on github and I tried not to obfuscate anything so PLEASE feel free to review the code before you run it.
+    - it can detect both the asset's balance and the CATs of a given address/ mnemonic

 # Feedback/ Contribution
 - Please post any issues you encountered or any feature requests in the issues tab.